Brexit campaigners breached UK vote rules, lawyers say

 Christopher Wylie, who worked for Cambridge Analytica, blew the whistle on the scandal and appeared at the Bindmans press conference where he said there should be a second Brexit referendum.

-“This is about the integrity of the fundamental process… It is important that we enforce the law where over-spending happened,” he said, declaring himself a eurosceptic.
+“This is about the integrity of the fundamental process… It is important that we enforce the law where over-spending happened,” he said, declaring himself a euroskeptic.

 Please follow our commenting guidelines.